-As DANN~\cite{ganin2016domain} proposed, methods based on adversarial training become popular gradually.
-These methods introduce a domain classifier to predict which domain a sample is drawn from.
-At the same time, a feature generator is trained to fool the domain classifier so that features from different domains are matched. \cite{tzeng2017adversarial} follows this philosophy and implements adversarial training in feature space.
-Several methods implement adversarial training in pixel level~\cite{murez2018image,bousmalis2017unsupervised,liu2016coupled}.
-These methods try to generate target images from labeled source images.
-In this way, a classification model is able to be trained with labeled target images.
-Specifically, PixelDA~\cite{bousmalis2017unsupervised} follows the training strategy of generative adversarial networks (GANs) and obtains excellent performance on digits datasets. \cite{murez2018image,liu2016coupled} introduce training strategy similar to cycle GAN to improve their performance.
+Domain-Adversarial Training Network (DANN) was first introduced by Ganin et al.~\cite{ganin2016domain}.
+An adversarial training strategy to tackle a UDA problem was used in DANN.
+A domain classifier was introduced to predict which domain a sample is drawn from.
+Their feature generator was trained to fool its domain classifier such that features from different domains are well-matched.
+Adversarial Discriminative Domain Adaptation (ADDA)~\cite{tzeng2017adversarial} was proposed by Tzeng et al. that followed this strategy~\cite{ganin2016domain} and introduced an asymmetric network architecture to obtain a more discriminative representation.
+Instead of conducting adversarial training in feature space as DANN and ADDA did, several methods~\cite{liu2016coupled,bousmalis2017unsupervised,murez2018image} implemented adversarial training at pixel level.
+They tried to generate target images from labeled source images.
+In this way, a classification model can be trained with labeled target images.
+Specifically, Pixel-level UDA proposed by Bousmalis et al.~\cite{bousmalis2017unsupervised} followed a training strategy of generative adversarial networks (GANs)~\cite{8039016} and obtained excellent performance on digits datasets.
+The methods proposed by Murez et al.~\cite{murez2018image} and Liu et al.~\cite{liu2016coupled} introduced a training strategy similar to cycle GANs to improve their models' performance.
+Besides taking a marginal distribution into consideration, a conditional domain adversarial network (CDAN) proposed by Long et al.~\cite{long2018conditional} adopted the joint distribution of samples and labels in an adversarial training.
+The label information was used to enhance adversarial training and achieve remarkable results.
+Specifically, CDAN exploited discriminative information conveyed in the classifier predictions to assist adversarial training.
+Based on the domain adaptation theory~\cite{ben2010theory}, CDAN gave a theoretical guarantee on the generalization error bound and achieved the best results on five benchmark datasets.

-However, an essential factor, the decision boundary, is ignored in these methods.
-They only take the marginal distributions into consideration while neglect the information contained in prediction.
-In order to solve this problem, several methods utilize category-discriminative information~\cite{8451152,10.1007/978-3-030-01424-7_34,DAS201880}.
-JAN~\cite{long2017deep} modifies DAN~\cite{pmlr-v37-long15} to match joint distributions.
-CADA~\cite{long2018conditional} subtly changes the training strategy of DANN~\cite{ganin2016domain} and achieves remarkable results.
-ATDA~\cite{pmlr-v70-saito17a} adds two auxiliary classifiers to assist in generating valid pseudo labels for target samples.
-It constructs decision boundaries for target domain in two different views.
-Moreover, MCD~\cite{saito2018maximum} gives us a concise explanation of why matching marginal distributions still causes misclassification.
-It also proposes a siamese-like network and adversarial training strategy to solve the UDA problem.
-MCD~\cite{saito2018maximum} is comparable or superior to the existing methods on several benchmark domain adaptation datasets.